 A Tile Bathroom Counter.
 And Tile Everywhere Else.

-This application from Bedrosian's uses 6" porcelain tile from their Vineyard line to create the entire vanity--sides, legs, and front.
+This application from Bedrosian's uses six-inch porcelain tile from their Vineyard line to create the entire vanity—sides, legs, and front.

 06 of 11

-A nice, unusual mosaic tile (1" x 2") from Dal-Tile's Coastal Keystones line installed on both the front and top of this bathroom counter.
+A nice, unusual mosaic tile (1x2 inch) from Dal-Tile's Coastal Keystones line installed on both the front and top of this bathroom counter.
 This is a glass tile with shimmers of gold and purple to give your bathroom the feel of an oceanside sunset.
-The 1-inch dimension allows for greater flexibility with countertops of varying depth.
+The one-inch dimension allows for greater flexibility with countertops of varying depth.

 07 of 11

 From Delconca, this is their dry pressed ceramic tile called HMC Mulini Di Canepa.
-At dimensions of 6" x 18" and classified as porcelain, it is well-suited for counter installation.
-They also have a rolled-edge 12" x 13" which, when doubled-up, would cover half of countertop depth as well as obviate the need for edge pieces.
+At dimensions of 6x18 inches and classified as porcelain, it is well-suited for counter installation.
+They also have a rolled-edge 12x13 inch which, when doubled-up, would cover half of the countertop depth as well as obviate the need for edge pieces.

 08 of 11